Stephen M. Simon

 University of Minnesota, B.A., J.D.

 Emeritus Clinical Professor Stephen M. Simon is recognized for his work in clinical education, judicial education, and DWI research and law reform.
-He teaches the misdemeanor defense clinic, misdemeanor prosecution clinic, and trial practice.
+He directs the Judicial Trial Skills Training Program and teaches trial practice at the Law School.
+He also teaches at the National Judicial College and at the New Judge Orientation Program in Minnesota.
 He was the holder of the 1999-2001 Vaughan G. Papke Clinical Professorship of Law.

 Professor Simon received his B.A. and J.D. degrees from the University of Minnesota.
 Upon graduation from law school, he practiced law as an associate with the Hennepin County Public Defender's Office and then as a prosecutor in the Criminal Division of the Minneapolis City Attorney's Office.
 Professor Simon was a partner in the law firm of Simon & Albrecht from 1973 to 1976 and also worked as a Judicial Officer for the Hennepin County Municipal Court.
 In 1976, he became an assistant city attorney for the City of Minnetonka.
 In addition to his legal duties for the City of Minnetonka, he was an adjunct professor at William Mitchell College of Law.